-Lehre » Sommer 21 » Algorithms and Data Structures
+Lehre » Summer 23 » Algorithms and Data Structures

 A blended learning bridge course for master students with little background in theoretical computer science.

-This course is only open for students of the following Master programs:
+This course is only open for Data Science students.

 (Students from other programs may of course watch the video lectures and study the text book on their own.